Published November 10, 2021. Update August 24, 2023.

 The Calculation for ROI on a Rental Property

 What is the calculation for ROI?
-The basic formula for rental property return on investment on a rental property is the annual net profits (or return) ÷ cost of investment.
+The basic formula for rental property return on investment on a rental property is:

 An Example Calculation